openstack-archive/tricircle/specs/pike/cross-neutron-vxlan-networking.rst

 the tunnel endpoint information of the updated port to other agents where ports in the same network are located, also via RPC.
 L2 agents will build the tunnels based on the information they received.
-To trigger the above processes to build tunnels across pods, we further introduce shadow port.
+To trigger the above processes to build tunnels across Neutron servers, we further introduce shadow port.

 Let's say we have two instance ports, port1 is located in host1 in pod1 and port2 is located in host2 in pod2.
 To make L2 agent running in host1 build a